-What is strength training?
+What is Strength Training?

 Strength Training Misconceptions

-- Walking, swimming, biking, climbing stairs or water aerobics are not leg strengthening exercises.
-Those are great exercises for heart health, but you must have a certain amount of leg strength to be able to do those activities.
+- Walking, swimming, biking, climbing stairs or water aerobics are leg strengthening exercises.
+Those are great exercises for heart health, building aerobic endurance, but you must have adequate leg strength to be able to do those activities.